stevesitton/leadership-notes/one-on-ones.md

 - Find out names of any family and pets
 - What are you hobbies?
 - What's your favourite treat/snack?
+- How do you prefer to recieve feedback?
 - When do you do your best work - morning or afternoon?
 - 1:1 frequency & day/time that suits them